The club was in danger of a third straight league loss but recovered late.

-The visitors were far from their clinical best as Lionel Messi again missed a chance to equal Telmo Zarra's La Liga goals record just a few days after matching Raul's landmark tally in the UEFA Champions League victory at Ajax.
+The visitor was far from its clinical best as Lionel Messi again missed a chance to equal Telmo Zarra's La Liga goals record just a few days after matching Raul's landmark tally in the UEFA Champions League victory at Ajax.

-And Thievy capitalised on their wastefulness in the 37th minute, producing a precise finish after charging away from the Barca defence.
+And Thievy capitalized on Barca's wastefulness in the 37th minute, producing a precise finish after charging away from the Barca defence.

 Luis Enrique surprised many by opting to leave both Suarez and Neymar on the bench in Andalucia, although Barca looked perfectly capable going forward early on despite their absence.

-After that let-off, the hosts seemed to grow into the encounter and with both Thievy and Jonathan Zongo causing problems, Barca looked particularly uneasy at the back.
+After that let off, the host seemed to grow into the encounter and with both Thievy and Jonathan Zongo causing problems, Barca looked particularly uneasy at the back.

 Thievy tested Claudio Bravo following a clever run in the 22nd minute, but the home side should have been behind by the half-hour mark.

 Ivan Rakitic saw his header kept out by Ruben and from the rebound Messi inexplicably nodded against the crossbar despite having an open goal at his mercy.

 And Almeria made it pay eight minutes before the break, as former Espanyol attacker Thievy burst onto Fernando Soriano's through ball and cooly slotted past Bravo after outpacing the Barca defense.

 Luis Enrique responded by introducing Neymar and Suarez at halftime, and the latter almost drew Barca level in the 61st minute.